-Both traditional IRAs and qualified retirement plans enjoy significant federal tax benefits.
-Contributions are generally tax deductible and growth inside an account is tax-deferred.
-Federal law requires that certain amounts be paid out, generally beginning with the year an account owner turns age 73.
-Funds become taxable when distributed.
+Both traditional IRAs1 and qualified retirement plans enjoy significant federal tax benefits.2 Contributions are generally tax deductible and growth inside an account is tax-deferred.
+Federal law requires that certain amounts be paid out, generally beginning with the year an account owner reaches his or her Required Beginning Date (RBD), currently age 73.3 Funds become taxable when distributed.

-- Required minimum distributions (RMD): These are the specified, minimum withdrawals that an account owner must make.
-The account owner is free to take larger amounts if desired. - Required beginning date: This is the date by which an account owner must begin to make his or her required minimum distributions. - Penalty tax: If the owner does not make distributions that are large enough, or if distributions are not made at all, a penalty tax of 25% of the amount that should have been distributed is generally due.
-The penalty tax is reduced to 10% if the taxpayer promptly corrects the error.
+- Required minimum distributions (RMD): These are the specified, minimum withdrawals that an account owner must make. - Required beginning date (RBD): This is the date by which an account owner must begin to make his or her required minimum distributions. - Penalty tax: If distributions are not large enough, a penalty tax of 25% of the amount that should have been distributed is generally due.
+The 25% penalty tax is reduced to 10% if the taxpayer promptly corrects the error.4

 Item Traditional IRAs Qualified Plans Required beginning date By April 1 of the year following the year you attain age 73.
 By April 1 of the year following the later of (a) the year you reach age 73, or (b) the year you retire.
 More than 5% owners must begin to receive distributions by April 1 of the year following the year they reach age 73.
-Initial distributions If a required first withdrawal for 2023 is made by April 1, 2024, the required distribution for 2024 must be made by December 31, 2024.
-In effect there are two taxable distributions made in 2024.
+Initial distributions If a required first withdrawal for 2024 is made by April 1, 2025, the required distribution for 2025 must be made by December 31, 2025.
+In effect there are two taxable distributions made in 2025.
 Each year thereafter, a distribution is required on or before December 31.

-&lt;sup>1 For required minimum distribution purposes "traditional IRAs" include SIMPLE IRAs and SEP IRAs.
-Roth IRAs are subject to different rules.
+1 Including pre-tax contributions to both SIMPLE IRAs and SEP IRAs.
+Roth IRAs (funded with after-tax contributions) are subject to different rules.

-&lt;sup>2 This discussion concerns federal law only.
+2 This discussion concerns federal law only.
 State or local law may vary.